This site is intended for US Health Care Professionals

 To set up an account and place an order for SYNERA®, call Galen Customer Service at 877‑900‑7358 Monday — Friday 9:00 AM — 5:00 PM CT.

 Yes, but SYNERA® is not widely available in retail pharmacies.
-For that reason, Galen has set up SNAP, the SYNERA® NOW Access Program.
-The special pharmacy coordinators at SNAP can help patients with insurance questions, fill your prescription, and ship SYNERA® directly to your patient’s home.
-See the ‘Ordering and Prescribing’ tab on this website for more information and the required SNAP enrollment forms that can be downloaded.
+For that reason, Galen has set up the Galen Access Program.
+The patient advocates can help patients with insurance questions, fill your prescription, and ship SYNERA® directly to your patient’s home.
+See the ‘Ordering and Prescribing’ tab on this website for more information and the required enrollment forms that can be downloaded.

 Yes, SYNERA® is reimbursable.